Search

 The project team welcomed the Cabinet Secretary for Transport Fiona Hyslop to the site of the relocated Hairmyres station on 17 July to see progress on since work started at the beginning of this year.

-Two platforms which will accommodate the double tracking on this section of the route are nearing completion.
+Two platforms which will accommodate the double tracking on this section of the route were approaching completion.

 Double tracking allows trains more opportunities to pass each other rather than having to wait, and helps keep trains running on time, improving reliability.